 Justice Ambassadors Youth Council

-- Community Change: Youth conduct group presentations at NYC youth centers to advocate for community change and individual accountability
+2) Community - youth conduct group presentations at NYC government offices or community centers to advocate for implementation of their policy ideas and

-- Social Change: Students and city officials develop co-authored policy proposals to improve adverse social conditions.
-In sum, the Justice Ambassadors build on the leadership skills of previously disenfranchised youth and provide them with the opportunity to become drivers of democratic change within their community.
+3) Social - youth and city officials develop co-authored policy proposals that seek to address societal challenges like gun violence, homelessness and so on.
+In sum, the Justice Ambassadors builds on the leadership skills of youth and provides them with the opportunity to become drivers of institutional and community change.

 JAYC was developed by a formerly incarcerated staff member, Jarrell Daniels, and is a collaboration between the Center for Justice at Columbia University, New York City & State agencies, community centers and public serving organizations.
 Previous cohorts have featured representatives from City Council; New York City Police Department; Mayor’s Office of Criminal Justice; the Departments of Education, Probation, Homeless Services; the Administration of Child Services; Borough District Attorneys Offices, Legal Aid Society and Borough Defender Services.

 Jarrell was inspired to create the Justice Ambassadors Youth Council after spending time in a classroom alongside prosecutors during his time in Queensboro Correctional Facility.
 As he discussed in his recently aired TED Talk, it was through this experience that he came to believe that, “through education we will arrive at a truth that is inclusive and unites us in pursuit of justice."

 JAYC has completed 5 cohorts of programming: 2 cohorts at Columbia Law School (Spring & Fall 2019); 1 at Bronx New Settlement Community Center (Fall 2020); 1 at Harlem Living Redemptions Youth Opportunities Hub (Fall 2021); and 1 at Rikers Island (Summer/Fall 2022).

 For more information contact Jarrell Daniels at [email protected].